MQL vs. SQL: A Guide to Maximizing Revenue Growth

 What is an SQL?

-On the other hand, an SQL is someone with buying intent who appears interested in your company offerings.
+On the other hand, an SQL is someone with buying intent who appears interested in your company's offerings.
 They have engaged with your brand several times and shown interest in more advanced content like case studies, product comparisons, and pricing charts.
 An MQL becomes an SQL when they have demonstrated certain signals of intent and are ready to be reached out by your B2B sales team.

 Why the difference between an MQL and SQL matters